 - If the pavs are allowed to sit for long in the baking tray they will turn moist at the base due to heat condensation.

 - When pressed, the pavs will spring right back into it's shape.

 - Once you start making this recipe at home you will stop buying market buns – easiest and tastiest bun recipe ever!!

 - Using the same recipe you can make homemade buns – baking time will vary 18-20 minutes.
 Sprinkle them with sesame seeds.

 PAV WITHOUT OVEN

-- Place pavs over the strainer…
+- Grease a steel container.
+Arrange pavs in the greased container.
+Place pavs over the strainer…

 - Cover it with the lid.
 Maintain the heat – it should be medium.
 If using a pressure cooker, then remove the rubber gasket from the lid and close the cooker.

 - Let it cool down completely and then run a knife across the pan to loosen the pavs.
-Flit it over.
+Flip it over.
 Brush with melted butter.
 Enjoy!!
 Beautifully crusted at the bottom and soft and velvety at the top.